boralyl/boralyl.github.io/_posts/2020-06-14-building_a_home_assistant_custom_component_part_1.md

 ### Platform Configuration Schema

-For our platform configuration schema, we are going to follow that of the offical [GitHub integration](https://www.home-assistant.io/integrations/github/).
+For our platform configuration schema, we are going to follow that of the official [GitHub integration](https://www.home-assistant.io/integrations/github/).
 A basic example would look like: